 - Zoom setting – This is a purely personal selection and is completed on the map page.
 I keep my receiver set between 500 ft. and 800 ft.

 - Ensure that the receiver is tracking at least for satellites.

 Navigation techniques don’t change whether hiking solo or with ten.
 GPS, map & compass are components that are only a part of the complete navigation experience.
 Taking the time to set-up your gear in advance helps eliminate confusion on the trail.

 About Blake Miller

 Blake Miller received significant hands-on navigational training during his 20 years of service in the US Navy.
-He has taught map and compass, GPS and wilderness survival classes in Central Oregon since 1998.
+He has taught map and compass, GPS, and wilderness survival classes in Central Oregon since 1998.
 As a part-time faculty member at Central Oregon Community College, he currently teaches land navigation classes to Natural Resource students.
-He has been an active member of the Deschutes County’s Search and Rescue (SAR) team since 2009.
+He has been an active member of Deschutes County’s Search and Rescue (SAR) team since 2009.
 Blake is also a featured speaker at regional SAR conferences, Sportsman Shows, and Cabelas.
 His articles have been published in several national magazines.
 Blake can be contacted through www.outdoorquest.biz.